ks465/yii2-utils/documents/helpers-migrations.md

 + m140506_102106_InitRbacTables.php Create RBAC tables.
 + m140602_111327_CreateMenuTable.php Create menu table for application main menu.
 + m190103_083414_InitSystemTables.php Create two tables for structure of system critical tables.
 See [SystemTableBuilder](helpers-system-table-builder.md) for more details.
-+ m190128_152310_CreateHistoryTables.php Creates two table for logging history.
++ m190128_152310_CreateHistoryTables.php Creates three table for logging history.
-   - one for saving the history of changes in the models extending [[KHanModel]]
+   - one for saving the history of changes in the models extending [[KHanModel]],
-   - one for saving history of login attempts to site.
+   - one for saving history of login attempts to site,
+   - the last one saves history of sent emails.

 ##Init System tables
 Two system table containing table definition and field definitions